How Do Gravity Wave Detectors and Observatories Work?

 The first mention of gravity waves as we know them was by Einstein in a 1916 follow-up to his work on relativity.
 He predicted that minute changes in mass in space-time would cause a wave of gravity to emanate from the object and travel somewhat like a ripple on a pond (but in three dimensions), not unlike how the movement of electrical charges causes photons to be released.
 However, Einstein felt that the waves would be too small to detect, according to his original draft for the 1936 Physical Review entitled "Do Gravitational Waves Exist?"
 Indeed, the only objects currently in existence strong enough to expel lots of energy as well as dense enough to make gravity waves we can detect are black holes, neutron stars, and white dwarfs.
 Einstein felt his equations generalized too many first-order approximations, which made the non-linear equations he worked with easier to handle.
 But because of a mistake in his work, he withdrew the paper and later revised it when he noticed that a cylindrical coordinate system resolved many of his qualms with the mathematics, but his viewpoint on the waves being too small remained (Andersen 43, Francis, Krauss 52-3).

 Many calculations in the 1960s and 1970s indeed pointed to gravity waves being so small that luck itself would play a role in detecting any of them.
 But Joseph Weber was one of the first to claim detection.
-Using a long bar of aluminum, By measuring the change in the strain on the end points of the bar and the time it took, Weber claimed to have detected gravity waves.
-Peer review however showed flaws in the study and the results discredited.
-Scientists needed something to reference in their hunt and were not finding it (Shipman 125-6).
+Using a 3000 pound, 2 meter long and 1 meter in diameter bar of aluminum, he measured the change in the strain on the end points of the bar as waves would distort it and the time it took in the hope of finding a resonant frequency.
+Quartz crystals at the the ends of the bar would only complete a circuit if such a frequency was reached.
+Using this technique Weber claimed to have detected gravity waves in 1969.
+Peer review however showed flaws in the study (namely that it picks up a lot of noise from the Universe) and the results were discredited.
+Even after improvements were made to the design (with one even being put on the Moon), nothing was found (Shipman 125-6, Levin 56, 59-63).

-But in 1974 Russel Hulse and Joseph Taylor looked at a binary pair of stars with one being a neutron star and the other a pulsar in system PSR 1913+16.
+In 1974 Russel Hulse and Joseph Taylor looked at a binary pair of stars with one being a neutron star and the other a pulsar in system PSR 1913+16, located 21,000 light-years away.
 At an orbital distance of 2.8 solar radii, a mass of 1.4 solar masses each, they completed an orbit around each other ever 7.75 hours and had an average speed of 0.001c.
-Relativity certainly was in play here.
+Radio pulses emitted at a rate of 1.7 pulses per second Relativity certainly was in play here.
 They knew based on calculations that if gravity waves existed then energy would be robbed from both objects as they orbited each other.
 This loss of energy would cause them to fall closer to their barycenter, or the apparent center of their orbits, and increase their speed (for closer objects orbit faster) as well as decrease their orbital period by 0.001 seconds per year.
 The scientists came up with the orbital path with gravity waves and without them and observed the binary for years.
 Sure enough the path predicted by the gravity waves was right and in 1978 their prediction was shown to be true.
-Hulse and Taylor’s work was so profound it won them the 1993 Nobel Prize in Physics (Andersen 43, Shipman 126-7).
+Hulse and Taylor’s work was so profound it won them the 1993 Nobel Prize in Physics (Andersen 43, Shipman 126-7, Levin 100-1).

 So why should we care for such an elusive but known target?
 Gravity waves may be the key to seeing beyond the cosmic microwave background, the moment light was able to pass through matter (about 380,000 years after the Big Bang).
 This was because of the high energies that the Universe was in which prevented light from being transmitted freely.
 But the movement of matter through space-time should have created gravity waves, which can indeed be detected regardless of the conditions prior to the cosmic microwave background.
 They could be the key to proving that inflation happened and thus the possibility of a multiverse (Andersen 42)!
 However, the smallest waves would be kilometers in length so we would need such a sized detector if we hope to see some waves (Francis).